sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ### 2. Data Files

 While GitHub is for scripts, functions, documentation, etc (and communication around those), the lab's **data should not be put on GitHub**.
 Instead please use the University of Denver's shared secure drive space for all data.
 There are two drives - the "S" drive and the "R" drive.
-Please send your DU email to peter.sokol-hessner@du.edu with your name@du.edu address to be added to those drives.
+Please email Peter with your name@du.edu address to be added to those drives.
 Peter will share with you the file sharing addresses for those drives and help you connect to them.

 These drives also have some non-GitHub based resources (PDFs of helpful textbooks, etc.).